Neeraj-Kashyap-Harman/Parallel_Computing/README.md

 1]Hello World Works Properly

-2]Addition of N Numbers (Do odd number of processors ,if condition remaining)
+2]Addition of N Numbers
+DONE

 3] Matrix vector multiplication works well

 4] Matrix Vector multiplication by file (THIS IS REMAINING TO CODE)